ArcGIS Pro

 Vector export formats all react a little differently.
 In general terms, the basemap will retain its vector characteristics unless there is something the file format cannot handle.
 Then it will rasterize some or all of the layers.
 Here are some more details:

 Most of the fonts we use are open source, so if this is an issue you will be able to download your own copy of the font (Notable exceptions include the Human Geography maps, which use the licensed font ‘Avenir Next’).
-To check on what fonts are used, you will need to access the JSON style file or use the ArcGIS Vector Style Editor.
-Regardless, it is worth setting a high resolution for the pdf export, just in case any fonts are missing.
+Alternately, you can use the VTSE to change the font.

 EMF and EPS: Both seem to be sensitive to something within our basemap structure.
 In my experiments, the whole image rasterized at the chosen resolution.

-Editing the Vector Basemap
+Editing the exported Basemap

 About the author